 - In the user interface, go to Log / Diagnostic Logging

-- Make sure the top 4 settings are selected, that is, on
+- Make sure the top 4 settings are selected

-- Make sure all the other settings are off; scroll down to make sure.
+- Make sure all the other settings are off; scroll down to check.

 What are the default settings in the log

 - App-start, App-stop, NTService, RpmSrv